-Brodifacoum is used to control both possums and rats.
+Brodifacoum is very effective in controlling both possums and rats.
 It has been used in New Zealand since 1992, and is often marketed under the brand name Pestoff.

 Brodifacoum is an anticoagulant poison, which is dyed blue in colour, and reduces the clotting power of blood.
-It effectively controls rats and possums by reducing their numbers in areas under maintenance control.
-It can also be used by landowners to take responsibility for possum and rat control on their land.
+It can also be used by landowners to undertake possum and rat control on their own land because a user licence is not required.

 Because of the delayed effects of this type of poison, rats and possums don’t usually associate poisoning symptoms with eating this bait, which means they don’t learn to avoid it.